lacht/lacht.github.io/README.md

 ## Example of Software Design and Engineering
 ### *Narrative*

-Here is the original weights program display in the Java language:
+Here is a weights program displayed in the Java language:
 ```java
 import java.util.Scanner;
 import java.math.*;